Copper: Reserves and prices

 The price of copper is volatile.
 After a peak in 2022 the price unexpectedly fell.
 And by May 2024, the price on the London Metal Exchange has reached an all-time high above $11,000 per ton.

 The global market for copper is one of the most commodified and financialized of the commodity markets, and has been so for decades.
 The top exporters of raw copper were Zambia ($6.95B) and Chile ($2.16B), followed by Democratic Republic of the Congo ($1.41B).
 Raw copper's top importers were China ($6.13B), Switzerland ($3.15B), and India ($2.05B).

 Copper demand

-In 2024, global copper production was estimated at roughly 22.8–22.9 million metric tons.
+In 2024, global copper production was estimated at 22.8–22.9 million metric tons.
 Copper demand is increasing due to the ongoing energy transition to electricity.
 China accounts for over half the demand.

+Global demand for copper is projected to increase by 50% by the year 2040.
+This substantial growth is driven by the rapid expansion of clean energy technologies, electric vehicle production, and widespread electrical grid infrastructure upgrades over the next two decades.